Cistern: Present-day use

 Many greenhouses rely on a cistern to help meet their water needs, particularly in the United States.
-Some countries or regions, such as Flanders, Bermuda and the U.S. Virgin Islands, have strict laws requiring that rainwater harvesting systems be built alongside any new construction, and cisterns can be used in these cases.
-In Bermuda, for example, its familiar white-stepped roofs seen on houses are part of the rainwater collection system, where water is channeled by roof gutters to below-ground cisterns.
+Some countries or regions, such as Flanders, Bermuda and the U.S. Virgin Islands, have strict laws requiring rainwater harvesting systems be built with any new construction, and cisterns can be used in these cases.
+In Bermuda, for example, its familiar white-stepped roofs are part of the rainwater collection system, water is channeled by roof gutters to below-ground cisterns.
 Other countries, such as Japan, Germany, and Spain, also offer financial incentives or tax credit for installing cisterns.
 Cisterns may also be used to store water for firefighting in areas where there is an inadequate water supply.
 The city of San Francisco, notably, maintains fire cisterns under its streets in case the primary water supply is disrupted.
 In many flat areas, the use of cisterns is encouraged to absorb excess rainwater which otherwise can overload sewage or drainage systems by heavy rains (certainly in urban areas where a lot of ground is surfaced and doesn't let the ground absorb water).